Driving Queensland’s shift towards clean energy.

 The Central BESS project will deliver $3.6 million in benefit sharing funds to neighbours of the project, the local community, and First Nations groups.
 Through support for grassroots initiatives, scholarships, education programs, and enduring partnerships with local organisations, the project will drive meaningful and lasting outcomes in the region.
 These contributions are designed to foster long-term social, cultural and economic benefits that reflect community priorities, and we will work with the local community to develop the benefit sharing program.

-Join the Community Reference Group (CRG)
+Introducing the Community Reference Group (CRG

 Newsletter